 It’s typical to be a little atypical.
 When it comes to any lift, there’s always a chance that it won’t quite suit your body type or your experience level.

 If you’re thin, skinny, an ectomorph—whatever you want to call us—we often benefit from changing the lifts to better suit our body type.
 Powerlifting and bodybuilding are dominated by stocky guys with decades of lifting experience.
 That’s fine.
 We’ll just do it our way instead.

 The good news is that many lifts are geared more towards athletes, and athletes come in all shapes and sizes.
 There’s plenty of research done into lifting with a wide variety of body types.
 Marco has helped professional football players bulk up, and they often tend to be sturdily built.
 But he’s also helped lanky college volleyball players bulk up.

 Whatever style of lifting you do, a good rule of thumb is that lifting should feel good.
 You shouldn’t feel pain in your joints, you shouldn’t feel pinches, and you shouldn’t be worried that a limb will pop off.

 Lift with a weight that’s challenging yet comfortable and generally stay away from failure during your heavy sets—at least during your first few months of training.
-As a relatively untrained ectomorph looking to build size and strength you probably shouldn’t be squatting, deadlifting or benching to failure every week, if ever.
+As a relatively untrained ectomorph looking to build size and strength, you probably shouldn’t be squatting, deadlifting or benching to failure every week, if ever.
 That’s where form deteriorates, recovery times become enormous, and injuries become more common.

 When it comes time to actually lift weights, though, it’s often easier to loosen up a bit and focus more on lifting “naturally.”
 Holding onto tension and getting too cerebral while lifting can often be more troublesome than just selecting a weight you’re totally in control of and then lifting it.

 Bulking up isn’t about how much you can lift today, it’s about how much more you can lift tomorrow.
+Good luck!